AkshatM/NoteTaker/README.md

 # How it Works

 ## Overview
-Notes are organised as Semantic UI cards, widgets with the unique distinction of being mobile-first.
+Notes are organised as Semantic UI cards, which are widgets with the unique distinction of being mobile-first.
 The content of each card is rendered as a `contenteditable` div, allowing the user to simply type in his notes and proceed.
 Notes can be deleted and added on whim, and all notes are timestamped with the moment they were created.
 Semantic UI's `stackable` container allows a flexible gridlike display of these cards.

 A global store keeps track of the *state* of each card.
 The store itself is organised as an `Array` of `Objects` - each object represents a card, and contains the timestamp of the card as well as its contents.
 The order of these objects corresponds to the ordering of each card in the grid.
 The store itself is a PersistJS global store - such a store degrades gracefully through browser-supported storage options, starting from a default of `localStorage` and, if not found, moving on steadily through `sessionStorage` and finally to other options.